ceph/ceph/doc/dev/msgr2.rst

 * TAG_IDENT_MISSING_FEATURES (server only): complain about a TAG_IDENT with too few features::

-    __le64 features we require that peer didn't advertise
+    __le64 features we require that peer did not advertise

 * TAG_IDENT_BAD_PROTOCOL (server only): complain about an old protocol version::